yuffon/demo/README.md

 --------------

 # **Features**

-  * `Effectiveness`: RGSE can analyze real-world open source Java programs.
+  * `Good usability`: RGSE can analyze real-world open source java programs with respect to not only single object property but also multiple objects properties.

-  * `Efficiency`: RGSE can find the program paths satisfying a regular property as soon as possible through evaluating the history and future information of branches.
+  * `Effectiveness and efficiency`: RGSE can effectively find the program paths satisfying a regular property as soon as possible.
+Compare with DFS mode and pure path slicing mode, RGSE achieves an average 179x and 130x time speedups, respectively.

-  * `Detailed statistics`: the iteration and time-consumption for finding the first accepted path, the accepted event sequence, the inputs that can trigger the accepted path, and so on.

   * `Extensive applications`: typestate bug finding, path-oriented test case generation, performance tuning, and so on.